rummykhan/github-reader/README.md

 dd($file);
 ```

-To Query Dictionaries just add `InDictionaries` to all the Collection methods.
+To query in Dictionaries just add `InDictionaries` to all the Collection methods.
 ```php
 $repository = app('github-reader')
         ->read('rummykhan', 'github-reader');